jsbisht/aws-developer-associate/database.md

 Cluster shared volume is `based on SSD storage by default` so high IOPS and low latency.
 (There is no option of choosing magnetic storage)

-    Aurora cluster does not specify the amount of storage needed.
+    With Aurora cluster we not specify the amount of storage needed.
 This is based on what is consumed.

 Replicas can be added and removed without requiring storage provisioning.
 (As storage allocation is automatically managed with Aurora)